 Group classes are make more sense if you are training with correction methods because when a dog acts unruly or improperly because of a distraction you can correct him and say that he is being”proofed”.
 When training with food rewards, it is beneficial to train away from as many distractions at first and then slowly add in distractions all the while training the dog do do a particular behaviour.
 This is why I question the importance of taking training classes for green dogs who do not have experience being trained around other dogs such as would be the case (but not always) in a puppy class.

-If you are at a more advanced level of training, most often for competition, then training around other dogs is necessary.
-This will help when your dog is in the ring with other dogs, or when there are other dogs nearby.
+If you are at a more advanced level of training, most often for competition, then training around other dogs is a good idea but again not absolutely necessary.
+It will often help when your dog is in the ring with other dogs, or when there are other dogs nearby.

 YES or NO?

-So, is it good to go to group class or not?
-Yes and no. It depends on you and it depends on your dog.
+So, is it important to go to group class or not?
+Yes and no. It depends on you and your goals and it depends on your dog.
 Of course.

 If you have been doing work at home and your dog is doing well at the basic training behaviours (sit, recall, leave it etc), a group class may be a good idea.
-You may need to have your dog evaluated by the class instructor to make sure there are no behaviour issues that could disrupt a class first though.
+Usually, dogs are evaluated by the class instructor before starting to make sure there are no behaviour issues that could disrupt a class first.
 It will depend on the organization doing the teaching.